frederic-perez/AmE-dictionary/data/dictionary.md

 __ampoule__ _n_ (ampul, ampule) A glass or plastic vessel used for storing drinks or other liquids; typically cylindrical without handles and with a narrow neck that can be plugged or capped. _Syn_ phial, vial
 __amusement park__ _n_ :two::hammer:
 __an eye for an eye, a tooth for a tooth__ _idiom_ Compensation or retribution that is (or should be) of an equal amount or degree to the injury or offense that was originally dealt.
 The saying comes from various passages in the Old Testament, including in Exodus, Leviticus, and Deuteronomy.
+__an honest mistake__ _idiom_ A mistake made unintentionally or unknowingly and without the intention of causing harm; a mistake that anyone might have made in similar circumstances.
 __anachronism__
 __anal bleaching__ _n_
 __analyst__ :pencil2: